Contact lens care: How to clean, disinfect and store

 Disinfect your lenses as usual.

 Eye drops for contact lenses are for lubricating your eye and re-wetting your contacts.
 Make sure to choose a brand that is safe for contact lenses.
-Eye drops that aren't mean for contact lenses can affect how the lens fits and cause discolouration.
+Eye drops that aren't meant for contact lenses can affect how the lens fits and cause discolouration.

 Products for sensitive eyes help people who have allergic reactions to contact lens solutions.